It was a surprise, but it made sense. That is how I can best describe my reaction to Pep Guardiola’s decision to sign for Bayern Munich.

 After months of speculation which linked him with the likes of Chelsea and Manchester City, the 42-year-old manager decided to turn his back on the bright lights of the English Premier League, opting instead, to ply his trade in the burgeoning German Bundesliga.

 I genuinely thought Pep was heading to Manchester City.
 The English champions had recently hired two of his former colleagues at Barcelona, Ferran Soriano and Txiki Beguiristain, and in my mind Guardiola was next in line.
-Read the rest of this entry »
+FULL POST

 Actions speak louder than words.
 So for Rory McIlroy, a missed cut in Abu Dhabi in his opening event of the 2013 season was far from ideal.
 The world No.1 was the talk of the sports world at the beginning of the week as Nike Golf announced his arrival as their newest and most significant signing.
 He is believed to have signed one of the biggest sponsorship deals in sports history with figures of $200 million over five years being suggested.

 At the heavily stage-managed launch by Nike, McIlory confirmed he was making a wholesale change to Nike products throughout the bag.
 After an eight-week break since he closed out the 2012 season in stunning style up the road in Dubai, the plan for the new year was all about change.
 He would be playing a driver, fairway woods, irons, putter and ball, all made by Nike.
 Except that by Friday at the Abu Dhabi HSBC Golf Championship he had reverted back to his old Titleist Scotty Cameron putter for the second round.